On compression rate of quantum autoencoders: Control design, numerical and experimental realization: Theoretical results on compression rate

 Hence, the eigenvalues of $H$ consist of those of $H_1$ and $H_4$.
 Therefore, we have the following conclusion:

 $\Box$ \end{pf}

-It is worth mentioning that the conclusion in Theorem \ref{th:eigen-diagnonal} can also be proven from the result of quantum control landscape \cite{wu2008characterization}.
+It is worth mentioning that the conclusion in Theorem \ref{th:eigen-diagnonal} can also be proven using quantum control landscape theories \cite{wu2008characterization}.
 According to Theorem \ref{th:eigen-diagnonal}, the maximum value of $J(U)$ equals the maximum value of the first one diagonal element of $\textup{Tr}_B(\rho^U)$, which is the sum of first $N_B$ maximal diagonal elements of $\rho^U$.
 That is:

 The solution of $U$ that maximizes $J(U)$ has the general form of where $M_1$ is an $N_B$ dimensional unitary operator, and $M_4$ is an $(N-N_B)$ unitary operator. $D_1$ and $D_4$ are diagonal operators consisiting of eigenvalues of $\rho$, i.e., $D_1 = \textup{Diag}(\lambda_1,\lambda_2,...,\lambda_{N_{B}})$ and $D_4 = \textup{Diag}(\lambda_{N_{B}+1},...,\lambda_{N})$.